cncf/gitvote/README.md

 Only votes from users with a binding vote as defined in the configuration file will be counted.

+> [!WARNING]
-*Please note that voting multiple options is not allowed and those votes won't be counted.*
+> Voting multiple options is not allowed and those votes won't be counted.

 ### Checking votes